ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 His books [The Power of Now](https://en.wikipedia.org/wiki/The_Power_of_Now) and [A New Earth](https://en.wikipedia.org/wiki/A_New_Earth) have been #1 on the New York Times best seller list.
 He has been on Oprah and Larry King and travels the world giving talks and helping people realize they can live without their own suffering.
 He has even done [a talk at google](https://youtu.be/qE1dWwoJPU0).

-The proceeds from the [Eckhart Tolle Foundation](https://www.eckharttollefoundation.org/) go towards awakening conciousness and creating a new earth.
+The proceeds from the [Eckhart Tolle Foundation](https://www.eckharttollefoundation.org/) go towards awakening consciousness and creating a new earth.

 I'm going to attempt paraphrasing the major takeaways I've received after following, reading and watching Eckhart Tolle over the last 4 years.
 But seriously read the books, I will only slightly do them justice.